expath/xpath-ng/sequence-map-array-decomposition.md

 ## Version History

 1. Initial proposal.
 1. Remove references to tuples, except for the influences section.
 Update the syntax to use the suggested syntax from Michael Kay and Christian Grün.
+Define syntax and rules for map decomposition, as suggested by Michael Kay.